symphonylyh/3D/Synthesis3D/notes/unity_guide/unity_guide.md

 Then install  three VSCode extensions: C# Extension, Debugger for Unity, Unity Tools.
 Use VS Code as the External Tools for Unity editor.

 * IntelliSense: at the beginning IntelliSense doesn't work.
 Preferences--Settings--search "omnisharp"--section "Omnisharp: Use Global Mono"--change to "Always"--Reload (Mac only)
 * Debugger: On the Debugger page in vscode, first time click "create a launch.json" file and select "Unity Debugger".
 Now you can start the debugger, set breakpoints, etc. For debugging, just go to Unity and start the game, the debugging will start.
 * Interactive debugging: in VS Code debug console (after install Unity Debugger, the console will be next to the terminal console), we can type variable, its fields, etc. Very useful
 * Doc: Select a function, `cmd+'` to open Unity doc.
 Or `cmd+shift+'` to search a certain function name.

+In File -- Preferences -- Settings, Turn on `Editor: Format on Type`, now by typing `///`, it will auto-complete the signature comment of a function.

 # Unity Project Structure